jack-bradshaw/Spyglass/README.md

 }
 ```

-Now that your class has a Spyglass annotation, the Spyglass framework will detect it at compile-time and automatically generate the `CustomView_SpyglassCompanion` class.
+Now that the class has a Spyglass annotation, the Spyglass framework will detect it at compile-time and automatically generate the `CustomView_SpyglassCompanion` class.

 Step 4: Use the generated class in the custom view's `init` method:
 ```java